 However, it's not just for dirty water only.
 From pre- to post-spawn, even in the clearest water, bass can't stand to see red jigs or red spinnerbaits.
 They almost can't help but smash them!

-Half fine glittering silver.
+Shad-A-Delic Skirt.
+The perfect shad match.
+New clear silicone rattle band for 2009.
+Oh yeah, baby!
+This shad pattern skirt in a special blend of three groovy Shad-A-Delic colors.
+It's half fine glittering silver.
 The other half metallic pearl white.
 These two halves together make the perfect shad sandwich!
 Topped off with strands of black fish scale accent.
-At times if you may prefer a plain silvery white skirt, you can pluck the black fish scale strands out of this skirt, and it is still a full size skirt.
+Only 10 (out of a total 50) strands are black fish scale.
+So if at times you may prefer a plain silvery white skirt, you can pluck the black fish scale strands out of this skirt, and it is still a full size skirt.
+In that way, it's kind of like getting two skirt color choices in one.
 That's Shad-A-Delic!

 Smallie Special Skirt.
 Smallies go ape for it!
 Bold attractor color.
 Yes, largemouth, smallmouth and spotted bass do have differences in behavior and habitat.
 Especially when two or more of these species coexist in the same body of water, the differences between them become more obvious.
 When only one species of bass is present, it tends to overflow and command all possible bass niches, but where two or more bass coexist, their particular preferred behavior and habitat emerges, and they tend not to overlap each other.
 When it comes to lures and tactics, it's not as markedly different as habitat, meaning the many ways and baits to catch one kind of bass (size being equal) tend to catch all three bass types fairly well.
 Yet there are triggers and hot buttons that each bass species has, and one of them is color.
 This Smallie Special skirt infuriates smallmouth.
 It will have no trouble catching largemouth and spotted bass either, but the Smallie Special skirt gives ape fits to smallmouth.
 The color pattern is deceptive, since the hot chartreuse and blazing orange are so overpowering.
 Although it looks like more, there are only ten orange and chartreuse strands.
 There are forty snow white strands.
 So it is 80% white and 20% chartreuse/orange.
 That equals 100% dynamite on smallmouth bass.